novan-ve/webserv/README.md

 ![CI](https://github.com/novan-ve/webserv/workflows/CI/badge.svg)

-Fully functional webserver from scratch in C++, based on nginx.
+Fully functional webserver from scratch written in C++, based on nginx.
 Supports GET, POST, PUT and HEAD.

 Compliant with the norms for HTTP described in RFC 7230-7235.